 Greg Adams has decades of experience as a senior manager and director within the public and private sectors.
 He specialises in strategic project, people and financial management in leading agile business units to exceed expectations within large organisational frameworks.

-Holding a Bachelor of Laws and a background in digital technology, Greg focuses on a wholistic, approach to integrate technology within the humanist experience.
+Holding a Bachelor of Laws and a background in digital technology, Greg focuses on a holistic approach to integrate technology within the humanist experience.
 He has worked with some of South Australia’s largest cultural institutions and has particular acumen in balancing commercial and public purpose outcomes.

 Greg’s governance interests encompass board service in the arts industry, particularly supporting local companies.
 He is a member of the Beit Shalom Synagogue since 2012 and also serves on the boards of Jewish Community Services, Jewish Community Council and Chamber Music Adelaide.